-Foster critical thinking: Provide opportunities for students to analyze and evaluate information, develop hypotheses, and make evidencebased arguments.
+Foster critical thinking: Provide opportunities for students to analyze and evaluate information, develop hypotheses, and make evidence-based arguments.
 Encourage students to ask questions and consider multiple perspectives when making decisions.

-Encourage team building: At the beginning of the Encourage collaboration: Emphasize the importance of collaboration and communication within the team.
+Encourage collaboration: Emphasize the importance of collaboration and communication within the team.
 Encourage students to share their ideas and listen actively to their teammates' ideas.
 Teach them how to give and receive feedback constructively.